Google スプレッドシートとGitLabの連携イメージ

 Let's return to the Yoom settings screen.

-Once the following screen is displayed, read through the setup method and then proceed to set the details.
+Once the following screen is displayed, read through the setup method and then proceed to configure the details.

 __wf_reserved_inherit

-Scroll to proceed with the screen and make the settings.
+Scroll to advance the screen and configure the settings.

 "Spreadsheet ID" → Select from candidates or enter from URL